czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 There are many ways writers might approach the research phrase.
 Some might do all their research upfront and then go to the writing phase.
 Others might research as they go along.

-I don’t think it matters how you approach it as long as the final outcome is what the client wants and is suitable to their brand and message.
+I don’t think it matters how you approach it as long as the final outcome is what the client wants and speaks to their audience.

 ### **Market Research**